kenneth-alt/wait-ease-v1/README.md

 # wait-ease-v1

 ## To run app locally
-## Make sure Python and pip package manager are correctly installed
+## Make sure Python 3.9 and above and pip package manager are correctly installed

 1. Clone the repo